 After a long string of appearances in failed pilots and short-lived series, Adrianne Palicki finally broke through the mainstream when she took the role of Tyra Collette in Friday Night Lights, which received significant critical and commercial acclaim.
 However, her roles after the series ended have been weak at best - she starred in the FOX flop Lone Star (cancelled after two episodes) and had the title role in the Wonder Woman (2011 pilot), which wasn't picked up and was trashed by critics and fans.
 The Red Dawn (2012) remake was similarly torn apart by critics and bombed in theatres (32.5 million box office against a 65 million dollar budget), with Palicki's presence in the film barely getting a mention from most critics and viewers.
 However, G.I.
 Joe: Retaliation did well enough at the box office ($122.5 million domestically and over twice that overseas) to justify a third film; while waiting to see if she returns, she's transferred from the Joes to S.H.I.E.L.D.
 (And now to The Orville.)

 Molly Ringwald is a serious case of this, to the point she could rival the above-pictured Shyamalan for the Trope Illustrator title.
 She seemed set for great things after a trioofhits with writer/director John Hughes, even making the cover of Time Magazine at the age of eighteen.
 However, a vicious split from Hughes and failed attempts to broaden her appeal to audiences utterly destroyed her future as a leading girl.
 After the failure of Betsys Wedding in 1990, Ringwald has rarely seen the silver screen since.
 Nowadays, Ringwald is both Persona Non Grata in Hollywood and virtually uninsurable.
 She currently makes a living guest starring on TV and taking character roles in B-movies for a quick paycheck, a very far cry from her ultra-popularity in the '80s.
-Though Riverdale received some critical buzz, and despite being slated to appear alongside Keanu Reeves in the upcoming thriller Siberia, it will take an act of divine intervention for her to regain even a modicum of her former stature.
+Though Riverdale received some critical buzz, it will take an act of divine intervention for her to regain even a modicum of her former stature.

 Back in the '80s Helen Slater found herself getting a big push.
 It started with Supergirl, which was unfortunately a flop.
 Her next project was The Legend of Billie Jean, which she hoped would be her breakout role, but it was a Box Office disappointment (it did later get a cult following from TV airings however).
 She did have notable successes in Ruthless People, The Secret of My Success and City Slickers but work seemed to dry up in the 90s.
 While she's still working away, she's best known as Supergirl, and her high profile work is usually something that acknowledges this (such as Smallville or Supergirl (2015)).